simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 As with many aspects of Prosperous Universe, it depends.
 You may need to check prices and determine if they are worthwhile.
 Assuming basic consumables are present:

-- PWO provides ~X% efficiency @ 0.2 used/100 pioneers
+- PWO alone provides ~87% efficiency @ 0.2 used daily/100 pioneers
-- COF provides ~Y% efficiency @ 1.0 used/100 pioneers
+- COF alone provides ~91% efficiency @ 1.0 used daily/100 pioneers

 _Generally_, PWO tends to be always worthwhile while COF requires a deeper analysis.